k2view-academy/K2View-Academy/articles/04_fabric_studio/30_build_web_apps.md

 # Integrate an Application into the Framework

-To introduce a new application using the Fabric Web Framework, follow these steps:
+To introduce a new application using the Fabric web framework, follow these steps:

 * Create a new folder, called **web**, under the LU implementation folder.

-* Under the web folder create an additional folder representing your new application and put all the web static resources under this folder.
+* Under the web folder, create an additional folder representing your new application and put all the web static resources under this folder.

 * Add the new application to the **apps.json** file.
 This file can either be modified on the server side on the existing location, or you can copy the **apps.json** file to the web folder on the client side and edit accordingly.
 Fabric will consider the **apps.json** file under the web folder with higher priority.